 My name is Ryan, this is the story of why I started Social Shortcuts.

 I used to spend my time focusing on martial arts, I would put almost every bit of effort I had into training.
 I achieved a black belt in Karate after 12 years training and competed at semi-professional level in mixed martial arts competitions.

 Although I had a happy life and a relatively good social life something was missing, I began to see how really focusing on how to efficiently and effectively communicate with people would really benefit my life in ways other people did not see.
 This was never taught in schools and there were no courses.
-I became increasingly fixated on how learning these elusive skills would make me able to have the best outcome from any social situation while making the world a better place.
+I became increasingly fixated on how learning these elusive social skills would make me able to have the best outcome from any social situation while making the world a better place.
 Much like thinking in detail and creating a structure for learning helped martial artists to fight more effectively over the centuries, it made complete sense.

 I would be able to win over friends, acquaintances, romantic interests, have better conversations, be more witty, the list of benefits had almost no limit.
 Eventually after a few social and romantic disappointments I was convinced.
 I was going to put all my effort into getting good at this.